Sid-2D/Outcome-IPU/README.md

 	- Bootstrap.
 	- Vanilla Javascript.

+### Version 1.1
+Now includes comparison tables of students in a class.

-*The parsers support parsing of any IPU Result of any Course but due to lack of storage provided by the free server, I have currently limited the results to B.Tech CSE and ECE only.
+* The parsers support parsing of any IPU Result of any Course but due to lack of storage provided by the free server, I have currently limited the results to B.Tech CSE and ECE only.
-*Works best on Chrome and Firefox.
+* Works best on Chrome and Firefox.